 - “I understand that regular practice outside of class is needed for me to remember the movements”.

-In general, a student has to take an active part in their learning process, if they really want to learn the Tai Chi form.
-It’s not an easy art to learn.
+A student must take an active part in the learning process.
+Tai Chi is not an easy art to learn.
 It takes years of practice, diligence, patience, awareness, grace and effort to reach a good level.
 What a student puts into their training both in the classroom and at home is what they can expect to gain from the practice.
 Students must be willing to take responsibility for their own progress, study and learning.
 The instructor can only ever walk beside a student on their Tai Chi path, showing them the way, it is the student who must initiate and do.

 For the Chen 18 Form….
 What can you do outside of the one hour a week class that will improve your form?
 What can you practice everyday at home?
 What DVD can you play, pause, rewind, play, pause, rewind?
 What book can you read detailing the weight shifts, arm postures, body movement?
 What flick book can you check your posture against?
 What you tube clips can you watch, then practice, then watch and practice?
 What other classes can you attend in the same week, or weekend workshops, or private tuition?
 And so on.